datacol-io/datacol-io.github.io/docs/philosophy.md

 Application development has seen a huge shift towards microservice architecture and containerization, specifically with Docker.

-At Datacol we think, it's time for `μPaaS`, which is not based on VM instances or dynos, but on containers.
+At Datacol we think, it's time for `μPaaS` - a next generation PaaS, which is not based on VM instances or dynos, but on containers.
 In `μPaaS` each piece of an application is its own container.
 This creates a unique ecosystem of microservices that are all deployed along with your app into any environment.
 Containers themselves are like little isolated mini-servers running inside of a host machine.
 They have their own resources drawn from the host, and wrap all their processes in their own filesystem.
 They are very lightweight and are easy to create, scale, and destroy.

 PaaS based on containers is